Lat Mayen: College career

 Mayen moved to the United States to play college basketball for the TCU Horned Frogs.

 After redshirting the 2017–18 season, Mayen joined TCU for the 2018–19 season.
 He played in 17 games before suffering a season-ending knee injury.
 He averaged 2.1 points and 1.2 rebounds in 7.9 minutes played per game.

 For the 2019–20 season, Mayen joined Chipola College of the National Junior College Athletic Association (NJCAA).
 He helped the school to an 18–10 record and averaged 11.8 points, 8.4 rebounds and 2.7 assists per game.
 He was subsequently named first-team All-Panhandle Conference.

 For the 2020–21 season, Mayen joined the Nebraska Cornhuskers.
 He was forced to play out of position at centre early in the season as Nebraska was without Derrick Walker and Eduardo Andre for the first six games of the year.
 He was one of two Huskers to start all 27 games and finished with averages of 8.6 points and 4.5 rebounds per game.
 He averaged 13.3 points and 6.3 rebounds per game in his final four games, which included a game with a career-high 25 points against Rutgers.
-He led led Nebraska with 48 made 3-pointers.
+He led Nebraska with 48 made 3-pointers.

 In the 2021–22 season, Mayen battled a back injury early in the season but managed to start 31 games and averaged 5.9 points and 3.8 rebounds per game.
 He had two double-digit scoring games in 2021–22, including a season-high 13 points against Penn State.
 Mayen had been touted as a sharp shooter upon joining the Huskers, but finished his career shooting 33% from 3-point range with 77 total 3-pointers.

 Despite having a year of eligibility remaining, Mayen decided to not return to Nebraska for the 2022–23 season to begin his professional career.